robertorcosta/azure-docs.pt-br/articles/firewall-manager/overview.md

 ![gerenciador de firewall](media/overview/trusted-security-partners.png)

-## <a name="azure-firewall-manager-preview-features"></a>Recursos da Versão prévia do Gerenciador de Firewall do Azure
+## <a name="azure-firewall-manager-features"></a>Recursos do Gerenciador de Firewall do Azure

-A Versão prévia do Gerenciador de Firewall do Azure oferece os seguintes recursos:
+O Gerenciador de Firewall do Azure oferece os seguintes recursos:

 ### <a name="central-azure-firewall-deployment-and-configuration"></a>Implantação e configuração central do Firewall do Azure